JerryTu0916/LINE-Count-the-Appearance-of-People/README.md

-# LINE-Count-the-Appearance-of-People
+## LINE-Count-the-Appearance-of-People
 A stupid CS student's dumb project

-Use the generator.py before everything else your input file should be named "input.txt"
+Just run the python script.
+Make sure that the input file is in the same folder as the script.